zitadel/zitadel/docs/docs/concepts/usecases/saas.md

 ### Project Grant

 To give a customer permissions to a project, a project grant to the customer is needed (search the granted organization by its domain).
-It is also possible to only allow the customer to use specific roles.
+It is also possible to delegate only specific roles of the project to a customer.
 As soon as a project grant exists, the customer will see the project in the granted projects section of his organisation and will be able to authorize his own users to the given proejct.

 ## Authorizations